Deolis Guerra: Oakland Athletics

 On February 2, 2021, Guerra signed a minor league contract with the Oakland Athletics organization and was invited to Spring Training.
 On March 26, Guerra was released by the Athletics, but re-signed with the club the next day on a new minor league contract.
 On April 8, Guerra had his contract selected to the active roster to take the roster spot of the injured A.J.
 Puk.
 Guerra made a career-high 53 appearances for Oakland in 2021, pitching to a 4.11 ERA with 62 strikeouts in 65 2/3 innings pitched.

 On April 7, 2022, Guerra was placed on the 60-day injured list with a sprained right ulnar collateral ligament.
 On April 13, it was announced that Guerra had undergone Tommy John surgery, and would miss the entire 2022 season.
 He was non–tendered and became a free agent on November 18.

 On December 15, 2022, Guerra re–signed with Oakland on a minor league deal.
 Guerra returned to action in 2023 and posted a combined 9.95 ERA in 6 appearances between the rookie–level Arizona Complex League Athletics and Triple–A Las Vegas Aviators.
 On August 5, 2023, he was released by the Athletics organization.

 Saraperos de Saltillo

 On February 8, 2024, Guerra signed with the Saraperos de Saltillo of the Mexican League.
 In 42 appearances for Saltillo, he logged a 1–1 record and 6.03 ERA with 50 strikeouts over 37 1/3 innings pitched.

 On April 26, 2025, Guerra, Kurt Heyer, Mario Meza, Danis Correa, and Ryan Meisinger combined to no-hit the Dorados de Chihuahua.
 In 13 appearances for Saltillo in 2025, he posted a 1-0 record and 3.31 ERA with 18 strikeouts across 16 1/3 innings pitched.

 Diablos Rojos del México

 On May 21, 2025, Guerra was traded to the Diablos Rojos del México in exchange for Ricky Karcher, Ian Krol, and Alex Claudio.
+In 15 games (four starts) for the Diablos, he posted a 4-0 record with a 3.66 ERA and 32 strikeouts across 32 innings pitched.
+With the team, Guerra won the Serie del Rey.

+Guerra was released by the Diablos following the season on January 6, 2026.

+Saraperos de Saltillo (second stint)

+On February 10, 2026, Guerra signed with the Saraperos de Saltillo of the Mexican League.